Etiology of Constipation

 [Note: *Frequently seen in oncology patients.]

-A normal bowel pattern is having at least three stools per week and no more than three per day; however, these criteria may be inappropriate for cancer patients.[1,3] Constipation should be viewed as a subjective symptom involving the complaints of decreased frequency with incomplete passage of dry, hard stool.
+A normal bowel pattern is having at least three stools per week and no more than three per day; however, these criteria may be inappropriate for cancer patients.[1,3] Constipation is viewed as a subjective symptom involving the complaints of decreased frequency with incomplete passage of dry, hard stool.
 A thorough history of the patient’s bowel pattern, dietary changes, and medications, along with a physical examination, can identify possible causes of constipation.
-The evaluation should also include assessment of associated symptoms such as distention, flatus, cramping, or rectal fullness.
-A digital rectal examination should always be done to rule out fecal impaction at the level of the rectum.
+The evaluation also includes assessment of associated symptoms such as distention, flatus, cramping, or rectal fullness.
+A digital rectal examination is done to rule out fecal impaction at the level of the rectum.
 A test for occult blood will be helpful in determining a possible intraluminal lesion.
 A thorough examination of the gastrointestinal tract is necessary if cancer is suspected.

 The following questions may provide a useful assessment guide: